|

 he became part of the "creative" scene.

 His first album, Getting A Head (may 1980 - Rift, 1980), was a trio with guitarist Fred Frith and drummer Charles Noyes, and Ostertag playes all sorts of electronic and self-made instruments.
-More importantly, this was an improvised jam session, with Ostertag improvising at tape manipulation, a first in improvised music.
+More importantly, this was an improvised jam session, with Ostertag improvising on tape manipulation, a first in improvised music.

 Distracted by his political activities (supporting revolutionary movements in